How you can use this image

 Acquisition method

-Purchased with assistance from the Art Fund 1995
+Purchased with the assistance of the Art Fund 1995

 Work type